oliveroliverio/TL-shortcut_img2markdown/README.md

 1. **API Key Issues**: Make sure your OpenAI API key is valid and has sufficient quota
 2. **Model Access**: Ensure your OpenAI account has access to the model you're trying to use
-3. **No Image in Clipboard**: Verify you have an image copied to your clipboard
+3. **No Image in Clipboard**: Verify you have an image copied to your clipboard or use the `--file` option
 4. **pngpaste Not Found**: Install pngpaste with `brew install pngpaste`
+5. **Module Import Errors**: Make sure to activate the virtual environment with `source .venv/bin/activate`